LuisMarchio03/api-ecommerce/README.md

 - **NodeJS** + **Typescript** + **TypeORM** + **Tests - Jest** + **Swagger** + **SOLID**

-- This API was built for a fictitious car rental company.
+- This API was created for an E-commerce, to sell info products (portfolio).

 ## 📋 Business Rules and Requirements